 The attempt to plot a graph for these metrics has failed.

-The role of medical physicists and the AAPM in the development of treatment planning and optimization
+The role of medical physicists and the AAPM in the development of treatment

 1.International Congress of Radiology International X-Ray Unit Committee, “International x-ray unit of intensity,” Br.
 J. Radiol.
 1, 363–364 (1928).

 2.C.
 G. Orton, “Uses of therapeutic x rays in medicine,” Health Phys.
 69, 662–676 (1995).

 3.K.
 C. Tsien, “The application of automatic computing machines for radiotherapy treatment planning,” Br.
 J. Radiol.
 28, 432–439 (1955).

 4.J.
 S. Laughlin, “Realistic treatment planning,” Can.
 Mineral.
 22, 716–729 (1968).